Rokiis1/roadmap/fundamentals_of_testing/fundamentals_of_testing.md

 ## Test Activities

+**Explanation:**

 Test activities, often referred to as the test process, involve a series of tasks to ensure that a software product meets its quality standards.
 Throughout these activities, various tangible outputs are produced.

 - **Artifact:** These are the individual pieces of documentation or tools created during the testing process.
 The raw outputs produced during testing (test cases, scripts, data, logs).

-- **Testware (Test Artifacts):** This is the broader collection of all technical outputs used in or generated by the testing process.
-Including artifacts and any supporting configuration or code—which makes testing thorough, repeatable, and consistent.
+- **Testware (Test Artifacts):** This encompasses all technical outputs created or used during testing such as test cases, scripts, logs, configuration files, and tools that help ensure testing is complete, can be easily repeated, and produces consistent results.

 - **Deliverables:** A subset of artifacts, deliverables are formally provided to stakeholders (Test Plan, Test Summary Report, Test Closure Report).
 These documents convey testing status, results, and insights.